 Nightcap: Harry's New York Bar

 This classic bar, famous for its cocktails, first opened on Thanksgiving Day in 1911, and is the brainchild of Harry MacElhone.
 The likes of Ernest Hemingway and Jean-Paul Sartre came here to enjoy the elaborate cocktails, and today Harry's is still a legend, symbol of a bygone era.
-It's listed in our picks for the best cocktail bars in Paris, and is ideal for an elegant and nostalgic nightcap.
+It's one of the picks for the best bars in Paris, and is ideal for an elegant and nostalgic nightcap.

 Address: 5 rue Daunou, 2nd arrondissement